5 Easy Steps on How to remove acrylic nails at home without damaging your nails

 Step four: scrape off the acrylic

-Once the nails have been sitting in the acetone for at least a few minutes, remove them and, using a cuticle pusher or a yellow wooden cuticle stick, gently scrape the wet acrylic from the nails.
+Once your nails have been sitting in the acetone for at least a few minutes, remove them and, using a cuticle pusher or a yellow wooden cuticle stick, gently scrape the wet acrylic from the nails.
 You should never use extensive pressure.
 I wipe the acrylic on a paper towel after each scrape.

 Once you see there’s no wet acrylic left use the e-file to file off a little more of the acrylic, as it will create a softer layer that will be easy to file through.
 Don’t put your e-file on a high speed and refrain from filing through to the natural nail.
 Please note you don’t need an e-file, but it is a lot faster to use.

 Do this until all of the product is removed.